Spring in the Algarve: Tavira, Monchique & Quiet Coastal Walks

 Some trips you take to escape.
 Others, to return to yourself.
 This is the second kind!

-Why Spring Is the Best Time to Visit the Algarve
+Why Spring Is One of the Best Times to Visit the Algarve

-Where to Stay in Algarve: Peaceful Stays with Personality
+Where to Stay in the Algarve: Peaceful Places with Real Character

 Casa Rosa Montes - Near Salema